swe574-group2/swe574/Time Logs/arda_ofluoglu_personal_log.md

 ## WEEK 3 (3 October - 10 October)
 * 4 October.
 Created a wiki and issue for meeting notes and updated the home page for references (0.5 hours)
 * 9 October.
 Met with the project group.
 Worked on project planning.
 (2 hours)

+## WEEK 4 (10 October - 17 October)
+* 10 October.
+Finalized the project plan.
+Catched up with the team activities on GitHub (1 hour)